Matheuskempa/matheuskempa.github.io/_posts/2024-04-30-Oracle Data Mart Project.md

 Now the next step is to load into the Data Mart.
 The ETL process begins by loading into the Data Mart and is divided into three steps:

+**Stage**

-**Stage**: The data is loaded into a stage by a procedure that searches for the file in the bucket and writes it to a pre-created table.
+The data is loaded into a stage by a procedure that searches for the file in the bucket and writes it to a pre-created table.
 (For more information, visit [Oracle Documentation](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbdm/index.html))

 > **Procedure's DDL:**